LorraineVenner/Simple-Ansible/README.md

 #
 #   README
 #
-#    This is an example on how to automatically install a webserver via ansible
-#      it was an exercise to prove I could automatically install webservers for an interview
-#      Still, it is somewhat useful - and if you don't know ansible may be helpful
-#
-#       How to run webserver installation and verification script
-#       Background
-#
 ##################################################

+This is an example on how to automatically install a webserver via ansible

 Requirements:
      ansible installed on management host